 Thomas J. Fiorelli Jr., of Jessup, died Friday, Nov.
 15, at the Hospice of the Sacred Heart surrounded by his loving family.
 His wife of 45 years is the former Kathleen Neary.

-To send flowers in memory of Thomas J. Fiorelli Jr., please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Thomas J. Fiorelli Jr., please visit our Heartfelt Sympathies Store.

 Born in Peckville, he was the son of the late Thomas J. Sr. and Dora Baldinucci Fiorelli.
 A graduate of St. Patrick’s High School in Olyphant, class of 1968, he earned his Bachelor of Science degree in accounting from the Pennsylvania State University, Class of 1972.